 What if I don't like the tutor I chose?

-You are welcome to change tutors at any time; just let Hanna know, and she will assist you with this process.
+You are welcome to change tutors at any time; just let Belinda know, and she will assist you with this process.
 It would be polite to inform your current tutor that you will not need their assistance in the future.

 How will a tutor be able to help me?